Clerkships

 Apply To Our Clerkship Program

-Eisenhower Health requires all employees, including all Visiting Rotators, to be fully vaccinated against COVID-19; and upon the start of their rotation, each visiting rotator will need to provide proof of vaccination to Employee Health.
+Eisenhower Health requires all employees, including all Visiting Rotators, to be fully vaccinated and upon the start of their rotation, each visiting rotator will need to provide proof of vaccination to Employee Health.

 For more information, please contact the Clerkship Coordinator at srodriguezacosta@eisenhowerhealth.org.